josqu4red/lita-gerrit/README.md

 ## Configuration

-* `url` (String) - Sprintf URL pattern of your Gerrit instance, with one `%s` which will be substituted with patchset ids.
+* `url` (String) - "sprintf" URL pattern of your Gerrit instance, with one `%s` which will be substituted with patchset id.

 ### Example